Aggregated Net Metering

 Aggregated Metering Program

-The three large electricity utility companies in California (PG&E. SCE. and SD&E) recently introduced a new program that allows customers to install solar panels and connect them to one electricity meter, but associate the solar electricity generated to multiple electricity meters.
+The three large electricity utility companies in California (PG&E. SCE. and SD&E) recently introduced a new program that allows customers to install solar systems and connect them to one electricity meter, but associate the solar electricity generated to multiple electricity meters.

 KEY DEFINITIONS